klauswuestefeld/lizardspock/README.md

 This is a game of Rock-Paper-Scissors ready to play with your friends on Sneer.

-It is standard Android project with a [single class](https://github.com/felipebueno/rockpaperscissors/blob/master/src/sneerteam/tutorial/rockpaperscissors/RockPaperScissorsActivity.java) implementing the game.
+It is standard Android project with a [single class](https://github.com/felipebueno/rockpaperscissors/blob/master/src/sneerteam/tutorial/rockpaperscissors/RockPaperScissorsActivity.java) implementing the game activity.

 ![alt tag](http://i.imgur.com/nBrPhhz.png) . ![alt tag](http://i.imgur.com/4ESnGSw.png)